-The candidate must have obtained an aggregate of 75% in Physics, Chemistry and Math or Biology (whichever subject they appear for in BITSAT) and should have passed with a minimum of 60% in Physics, Chemistry, and Math/Biology.
+The candidate must have obtained an aggregate of 75% in Physics, Chemistry and Maths or Biology (whichever subject they appear for in BITSAT) and should have passed with a minimum of 60% in Physics, Chemistry, and Maths/Biology.
 For the admissions taking place in 2016, the candidates that have passed 12th or any equivalent examination in 2014 are not eligible.

-To be able to enroll in BITS Pilani candidates have to appear in BIT-SAT which is a merit-based computerized competitive examination.
+To be able to enrol in BITS Pilani candidates have to appear in BIT-SAT which is a merit-based computerized competitive examination.

 |B.E.(Hons.): Electrical & Electronics||343|

 |B.E.(Hons.): Computer Science||354|